laiba1025/Ricky_and_Morty_App/README.md

 * Mount the Home component.
 * Simulate a click on a character's name.
 ### Expected Outcome:
-<br> The application navigates to the Profile page for the selected character.
+* The application navigates to the Profile page for the selected character.
-<br> The URL changes to reflect the correct character ID.
+* The URL changes to reflect the correct character ID.

 # 4. Search Functionality Test:
 ![image](https://github.com/laiba1025/single-page-app/assets/123197772/70348f74-ca79-43f8-a983-28487925b780)